 “No. You cannot defeat a man who wants to die.”

-Being a semi-regular reader of other book blogs, I tend to gravitate towards non-fiction at the moment, and Maphead (see side menu for link to his great blog) read and then recommended this title by Binebine.
+Being a semi-regular reader of other book blogs, I tend to gravitate towards more serious topics at the moment, and Maphead (see side menu for link to his great blog) recommended this title by Binebine.
 I was looking for something different and as this was set in the slums of Morocco and based on a true story, this would hit the spot.
 Plus Maphead usually chooses really obscure books (which is right up my alley.)
 I don’t always like to read what everyone else is reading.
 Contrary, I know.

 Library didn’t have it (understandably as it’s a bit specialized) and so ordered this as a physical book.
 It’s slight – about 167 pages, but the story will sock you through the eyes and make you think and re-think about news that you hear almost every day.

 The story is set in the shanty town of Sidi Moumen, and details the growing up of four boys who all end up growing up to choose to be suicide bombers.
 It’s based on a terrorist bombing incident that actually happened in Casablanca in 2003, and although there is no excusing killing innocent bystanders, after I had read this my thoughts were with the young men who choose to wear the “Paradise belts” and kill themselves and others for hope, really.
 I know – how can one be empathetic towards terrorists?
 However, after reading this and seeing how little hope there is when one lives in a dreadful dirty slum city, who is to say that you wouldn’t have made the same choice if it had been you in that situation?